 The brute-force login attempt is one of the simplest forms of attack.
 It occurs when a hacker uses automation to enter as many username-password combinations very quickly, eventually guessing the right credentials.
 Brute-force hacking can access any password-protected information, not only logins.

 Another common type of attack is a backdoor.
-A backdoor is a file that contains code allowing an attacker to bypass the standard WordPress login, ultimately accessing your site at any time.
-Attackers tend to place backdoors among other WordPress source files, making them difficult to find by inexperienced users.
+A backdoor is a file that contains code allowing an attacker to bypass the standard website login, ultimately accessing your site at any time.
+Attackers tend to place backdoors among other source files, making them difficult to find by inexperienced users.
 Even when removed, attackers can write variants of this backdoor and continue using them to bypass your login.

 Also known as SQL injection, this form of attack happens when an attacker submits a string of harmful code to a website through some user input, like a contact form.
 The website then stores the code in its database.
 Like with an XSS attack, the harmful code runs on the website to fetch or compromise confidential information stored in the database.

-Security Tips For Your WordPress Website
+Security Tips For WordPress

 Keep WordPress Core Files Updated

-Keeping your WordPress website up to date is critical to maintaining the security and stability of your website site.
-If you aren’t updating your WordPress website, then you are likely using a version that has known vulnerabilities which makes you an easy target for hackers to hack your website.
+Keeping your website up to date is critical to maintaining the security and stability of your website site.
+If you aren’t updating your website, then you are likely using a version that has known vulnerabilities which makes you an easy target for hackers to hack your website.
 We recommend you enable automatic WordPress updates via the admin area of your website which will ensure when updates are released your website will also get automatically updated for you.

 Update Your Themes And Plug-ins

 We recommend you keep all the themes and plug-ins you have installed on your website up to date.
-The developers of the themes and plug-ins release code improvements and security updates to address known security vulnerabilities that hackers are trying to exploit every day.
+The developers of the themes and plug-ins release code improvements and security updates to address known vulnerabilities that hackers are trying to exploit every day.
 It has been reported that plugin vulnerabilities represent 55.9% of the known entry points for hackers.
 That is what WordFence found in a study where they interviewed over 1,000 website owners that had been victims of attacks.